-Fortunately, whatever method you choose employ, they are all straightforward and simple.
+Fortunately, whatever method you choose to employ, they are all straightforward and simple.
 Here’s how to do it.

 If you need to take a photo quickly without alerting anyone with the shutter sound, just tap or hold the volume down button on your phone while looking at the screen until the phone vibrates.
-This means that your phone is now in the vibrate mode and if you press the volume down button again, it will go into silent mode and turn off all sounds and vibrations.

 The alternative to decreasing the volume is simply engaging the silent mode.
 The effect here is identical so you can use this method to achieve the same thing as with decreasing the volume.
 However, what this method offers is temporarily muting all sounds on your device, including the shutter sound.